 JCO's Fine Art & Art Haus in the South Bay area of Northern California is presenting my current show of paintings of Death Valley, Redwoods National Park and Southwest landscapes.

 Prince Albert Guest House.
 164 Commercial St, Provincetown MA 02657

 A few of my paintings are on display in the common areas of the Prince Albert Guest House.
 Two sea captains homes were combined to create this charming and centrally located inn, you should check this place out next time you visit Cape Cod.

 Design Domaine Gallery.
 306 Morris Avenue, Spring Lake, NJ 07762

 Design Domaine Gallery is in the community of Spring Lake in Monmouth County on the shore.

 13FOREST Gallery.
 167-A Massachusetts Ave, Arlington MA 02474

 The paintings shown below are on display at 13FOREST Gallery, located across from the Capitol Theatre in Arlington.
 Hours are Tue-Wed 11-7, Thu 11-8, Fri-Sat 11-6, Sun by appointment or chance.

 Out of the Blue Gallery.
 541 Massachusetts Ave, Cambridge MA 02139

-Art, music and a true community space in the heart of Central Square, Tom Tipton and the staff of Out of the Blue have exhibited my work for more than a decade.
-I'm pleased to feature my Synthetic Impressionist paintings at this unique venue, open most days from 11am to midnight.
+Art, music and a true community space in the heart of Central Square, Tom Tipton and the staff of Out of the Blue are open most days from 11am to midnight.